uwegeercken/datagenerator2/README.md

 | toBoolean      | convert the value to a boolean value. values greater 0 are converted to "true", all others to "false"  | none       |

 ### Random Floating Point Numbers
 This generator (type=randomdouble) allows to generate floating point numbers.
-The options for this type of generator allow to specify a lowerbound and upperbound for the generated value.
+The options for this type of generator allow to specify a lower bound and upper bound for the generated value.

 #### Available options:
 | Option     | Description    | Data Type | Default  |